wmjordan/Codist/README.md

 Symbol markers will be cleared when the solution is unloaded.

-**Note**: The style of symbol markers can be customized in othe *Syntax highlight Configurations* dialog.
+**Note**: The style of symbol markers can be customized in the *Syntax highlight Configurations* dialog.
 The default colors are listed below.
 You also need to turn on the _Syntax Highlight_ feature in order to make this feature work.

   ![Symbol marker Options](doc/symbolmarker-options.png)